ubidots/ubidots-esp8266/Readme.md

 Note: The library will create a new Ubidots data source named "ESP8266", there the library will save the variables that you will send.

-## Send one value to Ubidots
+## Send multiple values to Ubidots

-To send a value to Ubidots, go to **Sketch -> Examples -> ubidots-nodemcu-master library** and select the "UbidotsSaveValue" example.
+To send multiple values to Ubidots, go to **Sketch -> Examples ->  ubidots-nodemcu-master library** and select the "UbidotsSaveMultiValues" example.
 Add your Ubidots TOKEN where indicated, as well as the WI-FI settings.

+With code below you'll be able to send data to Ubidots using the variables' label:

 ```c++
 #include "UbidotsMicroESP8266.h"

 #define TOKEN  "Your_token_here"  // Put here your Ubidots TOKEN
 #define WIFISSID "Your_WiFi_SSID"
 #define PASSWORD "Your_WiFi_Password"